datagov-cz/isds-adapter/README.md

 # ISDS Downloader
-Downloads messages and their attachments into target directory.
+Download messages and their attachments into target directory.
 Ignore any message older than one day.

+For documentation about ISIS see [Poradna ISDS](https://www.poradnaisds.cz/) or [Provozní řád ISDS](https://info.mojedatovaschranka.cz/info/cs/80.html).

 ## Requirements
  * Java 16